puke3615/ComfyUI-OneAPI/README.md

 1. Download or clone this repository to the `custom_nodes` directory of ComfyUI
 2. Restart ComfyUI

+### 🖥️ UI Features

+This plugin adds convenient UI features to ComfyUI's interface:

+#### 📝 Save Workflow as API

+**How to use:**
+1. Right-click on the canvas (empty area)
+2. Select "🚀 Save Workflow as API"
+3. Enter a workflow name in the dialog
+4. Choose whether to overwrite if the file exists
+5. Click "Save"

+The workflow will be saved to `user/default/api_workflows/` directory as a JSON file that can be used with the API.

+#### 🏷️ Set Node Input Parameters

+**How to use:**
+1. Select a single node in the workflow
+2. Right-click on the node
+3. Select "🚀 Set Node Input"
+4. Choose which field you want to parameterize from the list
+5. Enter a variable name for the parameter
+6. The node's title will be automatically updated with the parameter marker

+**Example:**
+- Select a CLIPTextEncode node
+- Choose "text" field
+- Enter "prompt" as variable name
+- Node title will be updated to include `$prompt.text`

+This feature makes it easy to mark nodes for parameter replacement without manually editing node titles.

 ### 🔌 API Parameters

 ```